carstoneous/Pharma-Commercial-Control-Tower/README.md

 # Pharma Commercial Control Tower

-Welcome to the **Pharma Commercial Control Tower** — a cutting-edge, data-driven dashboard inspired by Deloitte's commercial analytics projects and infused with a sleek, SpaceX/X.com-inspired dark theme with neon accents.
+Welcome to the **Pharma Commercial Control Tower** — a cutting-edge, data-driven dashboard for commercial analytics projects and infused with a sleek, dark theme with neon accents.

 Built with **HTML**, **CSS**, and **JavaScript**, this tool delivers real-time insights into pharmaceutical sales, market intelligence, customer engagement, AI-driven recommendations, and operational performance — all powered by synthetic data.